garyfleming/lets-begin/lets-begin.md

 # WHEEEEE!

-^ Spider-man *made* Tom Holland an incredibly bankable action star to the point that questionable films like Uncharted still made money.
+^ Spider-man *made* Tom Holland an incredibly bankable action star to the point that many other films he's in, like Uncharted, do better than they might because he's in them.
-^ Now is that a guarantee that every Tom Holland action film will make money, even if he's paired with the star of another blockbuster franchise?
+^ Now is that a guarantee that every Tom Holland action film will make money, even if he's paired with Daisley Ridley the star of another blockbuster franchise?

 ---